 - Oil: The amount of oil really depends on how wide or tall your pot is.
 You want oil to fill about 1/3 of the pot.
 I use a little more than 1 quart for my 4 and 1/2 quart Dutch oven.

-- Doughnut Cutter: You can also use 1 large + 1 smaller circle cookie cutter (large should be about 3 and 1/2 inches)
+- Special Tools (affiliate links): Large, heavy bottomed pot or Dutch oven, high-heat thermometer (I love this thermometer too), and a doughnut cutter.
+If you don’t have a doughnut cutter, you can use 1 large + 1 smaller circle cookie cutter (large should be about 3 and 1/2 inches)

 Keywords: homemade doughnuts, doughnuts